mrthomaschin/EmployeeDirectory/README.md

 Most importantly, I would go further with organization by conforming classes to protocols.
 If I were to add more similar components, protocols would come in handy for better reusability and class separation.
 To add on, I would also remove the table view and refresh components out of the view controller and initialize them in their own classes.
 I'm a firm believer in organization and scalability!

 A feature add-on I would like to implement is to add a drop down in the navigation bar that provides the options to sort via name, team, email, etc. Having two sort buttons in the navigation bar is definitely not ideal.

+Lastly, I would have liked to add dark mode support as well, for the extra brownie points.

 ## What do you think is the weakest part of your project?